-This includes legal consultants who advise clients about immigration and taxes.
-If consumers consult immigration consultants who describe themselves as notarios, for example, the law allows them to translate and explain documents to clients.
-Immigration consultants can’t represent them in court, however, or provide specific legal advice.
-If they do, they could be prosecuted for the unauthorized practice of law (UPL).
+UPL includes legal consultants who advise clients about immigration and taxes.
+For example, if you consult an immigration consultant who describes themselves as a notario, the law allows them to translate and explain documents to you.
+Immigration consultants cannot represent you in court, or provide specific legal advice.
+If they do, they could be prosecuted for UPL.

-If an attorney practices law while their license is suspended, under suspension or after they are disbarred, it is also considered the unauthorized practice of law.
+If an attorney practices law while their license is suspended or after they are disbarred, it is also considered UPL.

 There is no charge to file a complaint.
 You do not need to be a U.S. citizen and the State Bar will not ask about your citizenship or immigration status.